 - Grouping of resulting range into small/medium/large

-Cost analysis: cost map, least cost path, bypassing an obstacle, and user-driven cost zones
+Cost analysis: Where are less-difficult locations to travers the landscape?
+Where are the bottlenecks?
+How does landscape permeability change if land cover is changed?
+Cost map, least cost path, bypassing an obstacle, and user-driven cost zones

-Morphological change detection: showing essential gain, loss, unchanged foreground (dark) and background (light).
+Morphological change detection: Can you remove the spurious changes and show the essential change areas only?
+MCD showing gain, loss, unchanged foreground (dark) and background (light).

 Contact: Peter Vogt